tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 **Context**

-The for following Persistant Volumes Claims the storage class attributes were not templated causing the related PVCs to fall back to the Helm Chart's default for size and to the cluster's default for the name:
+The for following Persistent Volumes Claims the storage class attributes were not templated causing the related PVCs to fall back to the Helm Chart's default for size and to the cluster's default for the name:

 | Component    | PVC name                                  | storageClassName | size | With 1.12.0 set in                             | Migration required    |
 | ------------ | ----------------------------------------- | ---------------- | ---- | ---------------------------------------------- | --------------------- |